Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Direct Search

 \subsubsection{Facts and Notations about Floating Point Numbers}

-Floating point numbers are a finite subset of rationale numbers and in a floating point numerical system any real numbers is approximated with its closest floating point number.
+Floating point numbers are a finite subset of rationale numbers and in a floating point numerical system any real numbers are approximated with their closest floating point number.

-The result of an algebraic operations might not be a floating point numbers even if its operands are floating point numbers and it is therefore affected by a rounding error.
+The result of an algebraic operation might not be a floating point number even if its operands are floating point numbers and it is therefore affected by a rounding error.

 Amongst real positive numbers, only those bounded in a certain interval can be approximated with floating point numbers.
 Numbers too small or too big respectively underflow to zero or overflow to the abstract concept of $+\infty$.